dannypsnl/dannypsnl.github.io/posts/2018-02-09-you-should-know-about-this.md

 clone() // Of course, error
 ```

-`Car` call constructor in ES5, because we can use `new` ask JS `this` reference to the object we create.<br>
-But as you see, the function inside still have dynamic `this`.<br>
-Don't worry about that, because what I want to say is keyword `class` work as same as constructor!<br>
+`Car` call constructor in ES5, because we can use `new` ask JS `this` reference to the object we create.
+However, as you see, the function inside still have dynamic `this`.
+Don't worry about that, because what I want to say is keyword `class` work as same as constructor!
 How we fix it in ES5?

 ```javascript
 function Car() {